MariahBork/MariahBork/README.md

   <img src="https://i.gifer.com/ZZ5H.gif" width="40" alt="loading"/>
   <br>
   <br>
-  <b>Portfolio Lab</b> — A "Portifolio of Portifolios" that contais all kinds of different models and styles of portifolios that I have crated so far
+  <b>Portfolio Lab</b> — A "Portifolio of Portifolios" that contains all kinds of different models and styles of portifolios that I have created so far
 </p>

 ---